AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/cm-orders-participation.md

 ---
 # Build a more complex calculated metric

 This article explains a more complex example of a calculated metric.
 This calculated metrics shows which Marketing Channels assist in driving orders.
-This calculated metric can be adapted to any dimension or success event.
+This type of calculated metric can be adapted to any dimension or success event.

 1. Start to build a calculated metric, as described in [Build metrics](/help/components/c-calcmetrics/c-workflow/cm-workflow/c-build-metrics/cm-build-metrics.md).

 1. In the Calculated metrics builder, name the metric `Assisted Orders` or something similar.

-1. Select the**[!UICONTROL Online Orders]** metric from the **[!UICONTROL Metrics]** components and drag the metric into the **[!UICONTROL Definition]** area.
+1. Select the **[!UICONTROL Online Orders]** metric from the **[!UICONTROL Metrics]** components and drag the metric into the **[!UICONTROL Definition]** area.

    1. Select ![Setting](/help/assets/icons/Setting.svg) for the metric.
    1. Select **[!UICONTROL Use non-default attribution model]**.